I will have [the Green Lantern ring] after your death! Kyle:

 - While Dr. Eggman is a master of the Villain Exit Stage Left trope, at the end of the first game it was optional to attempt to kill him by completely destroying his Eggmobile.
 Sonic's disregard for the doctor's well being became a recurring trope in the series.
 Sonic Advance 3's default ending recreates this ending.
 Heck, even Modern Sonic has had his moments.

-- One of the best examples in the Final Fantasy series is Emperor Palamecia, the antagonist of Final Fantasy II.
+- One of the best examples in the Final Fantasy series is The Emperor, the antagonist of Final Fantasy II.
 The game starts with him summoning the forces of Hell to plague the Earth while, at the same time, his armies conquer basically most of the world.
 Then, when the Resistance proves to be an actual threat, he kidnaps its leader Princess Hilda.
 When the heroes eventually save her, her father (the King) suddenly becomes fatally ill; it later turns out that they saved a demonic doppelganger instead of the real princess, as the Emperor had anticipated.
-This move distracted the good guys long enough to complete his Airship, which quickly proceeds to bomb almost every town in the game just to prove how little of a damn he gives.
+This move distracted the good guys long enough to complete his Airship, which quickly proceeds to bomb several towns in the game.
 When the heroes destroy the Airship, they find then find out the Emperor has cast a spell that has lifted his castle into the sky and surrounded it with a magical tornado, and he uses that to destroy every town that the Airship may have missed.
 The protagonists finally find a way inside the castle and kill the Emperor.
-Oh, did you think that was the end?
-Nope.
-Palamecia's soul split into two halves: a good and an evil side, and the evil side goes into hell, TAKES IT OVER, and then comes back to life as the Dark Emperor, who is far more powerful than ever.
+But that isn't the end.
+The Emperor's soul split into two halves: a good and an evil side, and the evil side goes into hell, TAKES IT OVER, and then comes back to life as the Dark Emperor, who is far more powerful than ever.
 In heaven, the Killed Off for Real characters from the game find that the Light Emperor now possesses the throne of heaven and wants to atone for his actions and asks them to forgive him.
 Eventually, though, they come to realize that even the "good" side of the Emperor is still pure evil and is just trying to trick and kill them.
 It takes the combined might of both the living and dead protagonists to destroy both the Light and Dark Emperors at the same time and finally destroy him for good.
-Good.
-GOD.

 - In Grim Fandango, when Manny comes face to face with the Big Bad, he asks him if this is the part where he fesses up and reveals his evil plan.
 His response is to just shoot him with a sprout gun and tell him that no, this is the part where he dies.